wavefrontHQ/docs/pages/doc/optimize_data_shape.md

 In most cases, additional filtering is required in your queries.
 But it's useful to start out with an efficient query instead of using a wasteful data shape.

-## Step 3: Check data points aren't highly unique?
+## Step 3: Don't Use Unique Attributes as Point Tags

-Often, the first instinct is to store every attribute that you need for a particular set of data as a separate point tag key and value.
+Often, the first instinct is to store every attribute in a set of data as a separate point tag key and value.
 However, it's important to consider how frequently the values of the point tags change.

-* If the value changes rarely, e.g. with the point tag env that can have values `az="us-west-1"` and `az="us-west-2"` it makes sense to use a point tag because many (or all!) data points will have one or the other value for `az`.
+* **If the value changes rarely**, e.g. with the point tag `env` that can have values `az="us-west-1"` and `az="us-west-2"` it makes sense to use a point tag because many (or all!) data points will have one or the other value for `az`.
-* If the value changes with each data point, this would make a very poor point tag because it would result in a very large number of time series, each with just a single data point.
+* **If the value changes with each data point**, the result is a very large number of time series, each with just a single data point.
 For example, if you want to use a timestamp or other unique identifier, each data point has a different unique value.
 This slows down data retrieval and therefore, query performance.

 The same concept applies to metric names and source names.
 None of the components of a data point that describe what is being measured should be so unique that each data point is its own time series.
 Therefore, things like timestamps or unique IDs should not be used in metric names, source names, or point tags.